HocusYeetus/yaafc/README.md

 The program calculates a linear equation such that *min-temp* corresponds to 0 PWM and *max-temp* to 255 PWM.

-It will then calculate the PWM value corresponding to the current temperature and write it to the PWM file of the GPU.
+It will then calculate the PWM value corresponding to the current temperature and writes it to the PWM file of the GPU.

 ## How to